More case studies with Granite® HDX

-This student residence consists of 3 blocks rising from a common ground floor with commercial spaces.
+This student residence consists of thee blocks rising from a common ground floor with commercial spaces.
 Designed by Ian Simpson Architects, this new complex with its unique visual concept contributes to the Manchester skyline.
-Granite HDX® coated steel was used for the cladding facing the courtyard: this pre-painted steel guarantees ideal corrosion protection and colour stability in harsh environmental conditions.
+Granite HDX® coated steel was used for the cladding facing the courtyard.
+This prepainted steel guarantees ideal corrosion protection and colour stability in harsh environmental conditions.

-Situated at Mancunian Way, a key gateway and the natural boundary to the progressive expansion of the Manchester city-center, the close-knit composition of these 3 buildings forming Parkway Gate was developed in consultation with the City Council and constitutes an important component in the master plan that will govern this urban edge.
+Situated at Mancunian Way, a key gateway and the natural boundary to the progressive expansion of the Manchester city centre, the close-knit composition of these three buildings forming Parkway Gate was developed in consultation with the City Council and constitutes an important component in the master plan that will govern this urban edge.

-The £40 million key development consists of 3 blocks with a commercially run, 729 bed student residence, interconnected by a common ground floor with 5 000 sq ft (retail space.
-Between the blocks, spiraling in height from 13 to 17 storeys, a central courtyard for the residents was created.
-The ground floor consists of two glazed podium spaces containing the reception, management suite and commercial spaces.
+The 40 million GBP key development consists of three blocks with a commercially run, 729-bed student residence interconnected by a common ground floor with 465 m2 of retail space.
+Between the blocks, spiralling in height from 13 to 17 storeys, a central courtyard for the residents was created.
+The ground floor consists of two glazed podium spaces containing the reception, management suite, and commercial spaces.

 Metal cladding system

-Each of the 3 buildings’ external facades were built up with a fast track Envirosips structural insulated panel system, clad with contrasting colored Silk-Facade architectural panels of SBC HollandGroep.
+Each of the three buildings’ external facades were built with a fast track Envirosips structural insulated panel system clad with contrasting colored Silk-Facade architectural panels of SBC HollandGroep.

-The courtyard-façade is composed of muted shades of Granite® HDX by ArcelorMittal - coated metal that echo the glazed brick light wells typical of the city’s Victorian warehouses.
-This pre-painted steel guarantees ideal corrosion protection and color stability in harsh environmental conditions.
+The courtyard facade is composed of muted shades of Granite® HDX by ArcelorMittal - coated metal that echoes the glazed brick light wells typical of the city’s Victorian warehouses.
+This prepainted steel guarantees ideal corrosion protection and colour stability in harsh environmental conditions.

-The design: irregular colours of the rectangular shapes
+The design: Irregular colours on the rectangular shapes

-The design was created by Ian Simpson Architects, a Manchester based architectural study with offices in London established in 1987 by Ian Simpson and Rachel Haugh, that has played an important role in the reconstruction of Manchester after the 1996 IRA bombing and is the author of several recent buildings of the city.
-Their architecture is generally characterized by its sculptural forms; this new project particularly stands out visually due to its irregular colouring of the rectangular grid of glazed curtain walls.
+The design was created by Ian Simpson Architects, a Manchester based architectural firm with offices in London.
+Established in 1987 by Ian Simpson and Rachel Haugh, Ian Simpson Architects has played an important role in the reconstruction of Manchester after the 1996 IRA bombing and they have designed several recent buildings in the city.
+Their architecture is generally characterised by its sculptural forms.
+This new project particularly stands out visually due to its irregular colouring of the rectangular grid of glazed curtain walls.

 The project is a key development in the urban regeneration on this edge of Manchester’s city centre, situated right next to the elevated urban motorway Mancunian Way in an area of uninspired low cost housing.

-As a landmark of high architectural integrity and new benchmark in the design of student accommodation, the development was recognized with several awards:
+As a landmark of high architectural integrity and a new benchmark in the design of student accommodation, the development was recognised with several awards:

 • Best Residential Development 2008 N.W.
 Royal Institution of Chartered Surveyors (RICS)